Waultics/Frontman/README.md

 ## Routing Traffic

-If you want to route the traffic of another container through Frontman you will have to utilize an `.env` and `docker-compose.yml` file.
+If you want to route the traffic of another container through Frontman you will either have to utilize an `.env` and `docker-compose.yml` file, or run your container with `-env` flag.

+### Using `docker-compose.yml` and `.env`

 #### `.env`
 ```